Skip to main content

 We honor our musical history as we are preparing to commemorate 150 years of our church on the corner of Third Street and Saginaw Street.
 We have celebrated music and musicians from the very beginning when we used a flute and cello for our first service at the Tabernacle.
 From the start, we have used an organ as our primary instrument.
 We continue our great musical traditions with artists using the Dalton Memorial Organ for our worship services and concert series.

-As always, please join us in the 2022 – 2023 season as we continue our great musical heritage.
-St. Paul’s Episcopal Church has a Chancel Choir, a Gospel Choir, a Handbell Choir, and of course, many opportunities for congregational singing during our Sunday services at 9:00 AM.
+St. Paul’s Episcopal Church has a Chancel Choir, a Gospel Choir, a Handbell Choir, and of course, many opportunities for congregational singing during our Sunday services at 10:00 AM.
 In addition, St. Paul’s invites artists to perform occasionally at downtown Flint’s monthly Art Walk and at our ‘Music in the Heart of the City’ concert program.

 Music in the Heart of the City